ZeroCM/zcm/docs/transports.md

 and the other is for non-blocking transports.
 In most cases on a linux system, the blocking interface is most convienant, but the non-blocking interface can also be used if desired.

+All of the core transport code is contained in `zcm/transport.h` and reading it is highly recommended.

 ### Core Datastructs

 To pass message data between the core-library and the transport implementations, the